What Are Public Keys and Private Keys?

 Public Key Cryptography (PKC)

-PKC is built on the mathematical primitive of “Trapdoor Functions,” which is a math problem easy to compute in one direction and nearly impossible to reverse.
+Public Key Cryptography (PKC) is built around the mathematical concept of a “Trapdoor Function”.
+Trapdoor functions, put simply, are mathematics problems that easy to compute in one direction but nearly impossible to reverse.

 Solving this problem will take computers enormous amounts of time (i.e., thousands of years) to compute the correct answer.
 In the context of PKC, such mathematical tricks like Prime Factorization are the trapdoor functions that make reverse-engineering (i.e., forging) cryptographic signatures impossible because it requires the computer to solve a virtually unsolvable math problem.

-The general purpose of PKC is to enable secure, private communication using digital signatures in a public channel where there can be potentially malicious eavesdroppers.
+The general purpose of PKC is to enable secure, private communication using digital signatures in a public channel with potentially malicious eavesdroppers.
 In the context of cryptocurrencies, the goal is to prove that a spent transaction was indeed signed by the owner of the funds, and was not forged, all occurring over a public blockchain network between peers.

 When you own cryptocurrencies, what you really own is a “private key.”
 Your “private key” unlocks the right for its owner to spend the associated cryptocurrencies.
 As it provides access to your cryptocurrencies, it should – as the name suggests – remain private.